milanjanosov/janosov.com/content/blog/mapping_qubit.md

 coverImg: mapping_qubit.png
 ---

-Here I happened to visualy map the network of topics on the Hungarian science populizer portal Qubit by first extracting the keywords from all their 2020 articles, and then organizing them into a textual network based on the keywords co-occurrence.
+Here I happened to visually map the network of topics on the Hungarian science populizer portal Qubit by first extracting the keywords from all their 2020 articles, and then organizing them into a textual network based on the keywords co-occurrence.

 <!--more-->